cockroachdb/docs/src/current/cockroachcloud/cockroachdb-dedicated-on-azure.md

 ### How is data encrypted at rest in a cluster on Azure?

 Customer data at rest on cluster disks is encrypted using [server-side encryption of Azure disk storage](https://learn.microsoft.com/azure/virtual-machines/disk-encryption).
-CockroachDB’s [file-based encryption at rest](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/security-reference/encryption#cockroachdb-self-hosted-clusters) and [Customer-Managed Encryption Keys (CMEK)]({% link cockroachcloud/cmek.md %}) are not available during the limited access period.
+CockroachDB’s [file-based encryption at rest](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/security-reference/encryption#cockroachdb-self-hosted-clusters) and [Customer-Managed Encryption Keys (CMEK)]({% link cockroachcloud/cmek.md %}) are not yet available.
 To express interest, contact your Cockroach Labs account team.

 All client connections to a CockroachDB {{ site.data.products.dedicated }} cluster on Azure, as well as connections between nodes, are encrypted using TLS.

 ### Can we use private connectivity methods, such as Private Link, to securely connect to a cluster on Azure?

 You can configure IP allowlisting to limit the IP addresses or CIDR ranges that can access a CockroachDB {{ site.data.products.dedicated }} cluster on Azure.
-[Azure Private Link](https://learn.microsoft.com/azure/private-link/private-link-overview) is not available during the limited access period.
+[Azure Private Link](https://learn.microsoft.com/azure/private-link/private-link-overview) is not yet available.
 To express interest, contact your Cockroach Labs account team.